-This class comprises the activities that result in an instance of E49 Actor to be separated from an instance of E74 Group.
+This class comprises the activities that result in an instance of E39 Actor to be disassociated from an instance of E74 Group.
 This class does not imply initiative by either party.

-Typical scenarios include the termination of membership in a social organisation, ending the employment at a company, and the end of tenure of somebody in an official position.
+Typical scenarios include the termination of membership in a social organisation, ending the employment at a company, divorce, and the end of tenure of somebody in an official position.

-- The end of Sir Isaac Newton's duty as Member of Parliament for the University of Cambridge to the Convention Parliament in 1702 - George Washington's leaving office in 1797
+- The end of Sir Isaac Newton's duty as Member of Parliament for the University of Cambridge to the Convention Parliament in 1702 - George Washington's leaving office in 1797 - The implementation of the treaty regulating the termination of Greenland's membership in EU between EU, Denmark and Greenland February 1.
+1985

-P145 separated (left by) E39 Actor P146 separated from (lost member by) E74 Group
+P145 separated (left by) E39 Actor

+P146 separated from (lost member by) E74 Group